johndetlefs/shopify-issue-checker/.github/IMPLEMENTATION_PLAN.md

 **Prompt to Copilot:**
 “Create `.github/copilot-instructions.md` summarizing this project’s purpose (sales pitch pack), required outputs, minimal checks, WCAG 2.1 AA baseline, and how Copilot should generate fix prompts per issue to be used by a future fixer tool.”

+**Status:** ✅ File now also covers popup guard usage, mobile viewport reset expectations, and the emitter cleanup workflow so contributors follow the latest guardrails.

 ---